highmobility/hm-node-scaffold/readme.md

 1. New npm project
 2. HMKit module
-3. HMKit to be initialised with snippet from the Developer Center -> https://high-mobility.com/develop
+3. HMKit to be initialised with snippet from the Console -> https://console.high-mobility.com/
 4. The example sends a Telematics command to the car to get the engine state

 # Configuration